In this article, I want to share with you how I was able to upload a file easily to your server using Next.js with the new app directory.

 The FileUploader component

-As always I will share with you the code, then explain it to you step by step, go ahead and create a new component at src/components/FileUploader.tsx
+Lets write the code first, then try to understand it step-by-step, go ahead and create a new component at src/components/FileUploader.tsx

 "use client";